raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 "DSO" is used to mean DNS Stateful Operation.

-The term "connection" means a bidirectional byte stream of reliable, in-order messages, such as provided by using
+The term "connection" means a bidirectional byte (or message) stream, where the bytes (or messages) are delivered reliably and in-order, such as provided by using
 DNS over TCP {{!RFC1035}}{{!RFC7766}} or DNS over TLS {{?RFC7858}}.

 The unqualified term "session" in the context of this document means the exchange of